Model-agnostic search of gravitational wave echoes in LVK data: Results and Discussions

-With no evidence of the target signal, we constrain its strength by setting upper limits on the network \ac{SNR} and amplitude of the UniEw search template, which approximates the \acp{QNM} at leading order.
-The left panel of Figure~\ref{fig:violinevent} shows the posterior and upper limits of the inferred \ac{SNR} from the postmerger search of the three events.
+With no evidence for the target signal, we constrain its strength by setting upper limits on the network \ac{SNR} and amplitude of the \ac{UniEw} search template, which approximates the \acp{QNM} at leading order.
+The left panel of Figure~\ref{fig:violinevent} shows the posteriors and upper limits of the inferred \ac{SNR} from the postmerger search of the three events.
 The new likelihood gives more robust and typically stronger limits than the old one when the duration is varied.
-Among all searches, GW231226 ($T=145$\,s) and GW250114 ($T=58$\,s) give the two strongest constraints, with $\mathrm{SNR}_{90\%}\approx4.8$ and $6.8$, respectively; their comparatively low log Bayes factors--possibly reflecting a downward fluctuation in the postmerger segment--helps explain this result.
-The same analysis also sets the tightest bounds on the time-domain average amplitude, yielding $A_{90\%}\approx1.3\times 10^{-24}$ for GW231226 and $1.4\times 10^{-24}$ for GW250114, as shown in the right panel of Figure~\ref{fig:violinevent}.
-Given that GW250114 has the largest ringdown \ac{SNR} to date, its results can provide the most stringent constraints on the source properties that would generate echoes.
-These results provide the first model-independent limits on the characteristic long-lived \acp{QNM} that govern late-time echoes from \ac{LVK} data.
+Among all searches, GW231226 ($T=145$\,s) and GW250114 ($T=58$\,s) give the two strongest constraints, with $\mathrm{SNR}_{90\%}\approx4.8$ and $6.4$, respectively; their comparatively low log Bayes factors---possibly reflecting a downward fluctuation in the postmerger segment---help explain this result.
+The same analysis also places tight bounds on the average initial time-domain strain amplitude $A$ of the targeted long-lived QNMs, yielding event-specific $A_{90\%}\approx1.3\times 10^{-24}$ for GW231226 and $1.4\times 10^{-24}$ for GW250114, as shown in the right panel of Figure~\ref{fig:violinevent}.
+Note that the main-event strain amplitudes differ between GW231226 and GW250114.
+Therefore, the similar $A_{90\%}$ values obtained for the two events imply different constraining power on the physical properties of echo-generating sources.
+The high ringdown SNR of GW250114 makes it particularly informative for extracting bounds on source properties from the derived limits.
+These results therefore place model-agnostic limits on the characteristic long-lived \acp{QNM} that govern late-time echoes in \ac{LVK} data, complementing existing searches for other echo signatures.
+Nonetheless, interpreting these bounds in terms of the physical properties of echo-generating sources will require additional model-dependent assumptions and is left for future work.